uglykidmat/ibanezcrawler/README.md

 #### PDF/JSON/ZIP
 `php bin/console app:shipandzip {serie/family}`

-This command will create a folder under /public/data and fill it with ZIP files containing two files : PDF and JSON for every guitar model of the serie. ⚠️ It is required to use the above commands guitarcrawler->crawl then ->addtodb before using the shipandzip command, as it needs entries in the database.
+This command will create a folder under /public/data and fill it with two types of files : PDF and JSON for every guitar model of the serie, and a ZIP file contaning all the above PDF ones.

+⚠️ It is required to use the above commands guitarcrawler->crawl then ->addtodb before using the shipandzip command, as it needs entries in the database.

 ### Necks